xkrejc70/python-tutor/README.md

 Make sure you have Docker and Docker Compose installed on your machine.

-### To Deploy:
+### Deployment:

 1. Set environment:

     ```bash
-    ./set-environment
+    ./set-env
     ```

-2. Build and run the containers:
+2. Build and run containers:

     ```bash
     docker-compose up -d --build --scale flask-app=3
     ```

-    This command builds the images, starts the containers, and scales the Flask app service to three instances.
+    This command builds the images, starts containers, and scales the Flask app service to three instances.
 Adjust the scale value based on your requirements.

-3. To stop and remove the containers:
+3. To stop and remove containers:

     ```bash
     docker-compose down